Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 In the body of the macro, we initialise our output in much the same way as we do in the version with no inputs, by calling the hello macro with the first metavariable.

-🦀👨🏻 We then have another repeat pattern that contains the `$rest` metavariable.
+🦀👨🏻 We then have another repeat pattern that contains code with the `$rest` metavariable.

 🦀👨🏻 Because we have a repeated metavariable inside a repeated block, this block will be repeated for every `literal` that `$rest` matched to.